 7) Are all the home exits clear of furniture, clutter, and toys?

 8) Can all of the doors/windows be opened from the inside without a key?
 This includes security bars if you have those installed.

-9) Is there home fire escape plan which also includes two exits?
-The two exits can consist of door and windows?
-Here's a great resource for planning your home escape plan.
+9) Is there a home fire escape plan which also includes two exits?
+The two exits can consist of doors and windows?
+Here’s a great resource for planning your home escape plan.